 In the following guide to Aswan street art, we’ll be covering the city’s modern murals along with the best places to see colorful Nubian houses.

 The markers in the map above are just approximate locations.
 Walk around the general areas and you’re bound to discover a lot of interesting art.
-Thankfully, most of central Aswan can easily be explored on foot.
+Most of central Aswan can easily be explored on foot.

 The pictures presented below roughly follow Aswan street art as seen when heading south to north.
 Many of the murals can be found along Aswan’s main road, Kornish Al Nile.